What help might be available

 If you're a low paid worker you may be entitled to:

 If you have children you can also claim Child Benefit.
-Some people might be entitled to Tax Credits and Housing Benefit but these are gradually being replaced by Universal Credit.
+Some people might be entitled to Housing Benefit if they live in temporary or supported accommodation.

 How do I qualify?